 declared as invalid and the candidate fails this part of the course.

-Course script and a collection of articles provided by the lecturer.
+Collection of articles and other material provided by the lecturer.

 - Teacher: Tomas Falk